LegendaryLoona/LancasterTraficManagementProject/README.md

 ## Building and Running
 * Make sure your PostgreSQL server is running
+* Check if the database parametres in settings.py are accurate.
+Located at VRLPR/CarProject
 * Run the following commands:
 * * Python manage.py makemigrations LicenseTracker
   * Python manage.py migrate LicenseTracker